tuxfoo/VoicePad/README.md

 After speech recognition and chit chat are working, the second goal will be to get commands to work, I have used python to automate stuff inside games before so it should be possible.

+Required dependencies can be installed via pip, I will list them when the program is ready for testing.

+This software is GPL2.